eHanse-IT/hansible/README.md

 5. Perform an actual run using the same command without `--check` command: ` ansible-playbook playbook.yml -i inventory.yml -u YOURUSER -b -K --vault-password-file=.vaultpw -l oaprod`

+Obviously, you need to replace YOURUSER with your linux admin username.
 ALWAYS use the -l parameter to define the host!
 Otherwise, ALL hosts will be changed!

 ## Usage of vault files